What about Health?

 my breeding decisions.
 I travel to the best studs in the world, regardless of

-frozen semen.
-I strive to find the best males worldwide with genetic diversity,
+the best males worldwide with genetic diversity, excellent temperament and

-excellent temperament and health as well as superior conformation.
+health as well as superior conformation.

 What about Temperament?

-It is FIRST and FOREMOST - Temperament is, in my experience, highly
+It is FIRST and FOREMOST - Temperament, in my experience, is highly

 inherited in the German Pinscher and therefore I am focused on selecting